Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

+### C19
-### Constraint C19: Inductive loops shall be placed a minimum of 4 ft. apart from the edge of one loop to the edge of the other loop to avoid cross-talk between the loops and possibly give false signals.
+Inductive loops shall be placed a minimum of 4 ft. apart from the edge of one loop to the edge of the other loop to avoid cross-talk between the loops and possibly give false signals.

-   a.
-This constraint was achieved as all inductive loops were placed at a distance greater than 4 ft apart from each loop.
+   - This constraint was achieved as all inductive loops were placed at a distance greater than 4 ft apart from each loop.
 The distance allowed the loops to avoid cross-talk between one another and all signals received from the loops were similar to the expected results.

 ### Purpose of the Experiment